ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 `newSmartContract` is the address of the smart contract intended to receive the migrated access control database.

-`MODIFIER` restrihe bility to initia migration to the desired level or levels of tenant(s).
+`MODIFIER` restricts ability to initialise migration to the desired level or levels of tenant(s).

-`bool` signalls that the mighration was initiated.
+`bool` signals that the migration was initiated.

 **NOTES**